top of page

 Vietnam (Việt Nam) is located in Southeast Asia, bordering next to Cambodia, Laos, and China.
 Many people knew Vietnam from the war from 1954 to 1975, but as many people began to move on from the tragic event, people started to see Vietnam as a beautiful country with incredible food, people, and environment.
 As I am exploring the country, with a new cultural environment miles away from home, as well as new friendships created on the way, I hope to get a better understanding of the country and culture, and explore more of my family history and connections.

-My Family Tree
+Family Tree copy.jpg

 In every Vietnamese family, we name our relatives based on how the families refer to them.
 For example on my dad's side, I call my grandparents Ông Nội (grandpa) and Bà Nội (grandma).
 On my mom's side, I call my grandparents Ông Ngoại (grandpa) and Bà Ngoại (grandma)

 Every family comes from different parts of Vietnam, and they refer relatives based on the region they were from.
 My dad's side is from the historic city of Huế, and I call my relatives either O (aunt) or Bác (uncle).
 My relatives' names were based on nicknames they call each other when they were young.
 Meanwhile on my mom's side, I call my relatives either Dì (aunt) or Cậu (uncle).
 My mom's side is from the southern part of Vietnam (Bến Tre) where they would refer each other based on the numerical hierarchy system.
-For example, my cousins call my mom Dì Tám (Aunt #8) because she was the "8th" child born in the family.
+For example, my cousins call my mom Dì Tám (Aunt #8) because she was the "8th" child (technically the 6th child) born in the family.

 Since my parents came from the central and southern parts of Vietnam, I call my parents Ba (dad) and Mẹ (mom).
 Other families call their parents in other Vietnamese words, depending which region they're from.